AZSTARYS® is available nationwide

 help you understand what to expect from treatment.

-Be sure to ask your doctor's office for this Welcome Kit.
+Be sure to ask your doctor's office for this Starter Kit.
 You can also download

 the individual resources on this page.